Why study environmental chemicals and breast cancer?

 Unlike other factors such as genetic susceptibility, environmental chemicals are modifiable risk factors—things we can change.
 If we can reduce people’s exposures to hazardous chemicals, we can prevent disease.

-Consider the Women’s Health Initiative study which found that women taking combination hormone replacement therapy (HRT) have an increased risk of developing breast cancer.
+Consider the Women’s Health Initiative study, which found that women taking combination hormone replacement therapy (HRT) have an increased risk of developing breast cancer, heart disease, stroke, blood clots, and other effects.
 Because the risks of taking HRT were found to outweigh the benefits, women stopped taking the drugs starting in 2002.
-As a result, approximately 15,000 to 20,000 women a year in the United States have been spared a breast cancer diagnosis.
+As a result, approximately 12,600 women a year in the United States have been spared a breast cancer diagnosis.
 Imagine how many more women could be spared a diagnosis by removing hormone-disrupting chemicals from our environment?

 With the publication of the President’s Cancer Panel report on environmental pollutants and cancer, followed by the Institute of Medicine’s report on breast cancer and the environment, we are starting to see a shift in the way the nation’s physicians and scientists think about how to prevent breast cancer.
 Rather than waiting for definitive proof that certain chemicals cause human harm before acting, many experts are calling for a new emphasis on cancer prevention that is focused on reducing and eliminating people’s exposures to toxic chemicals.

 We cannot wait until a whole community has been exposed to a chemical for decades to see if it causes breast cancer.
 Instead, we need new strategies now for identifying harmful chemicals and the ways in which people come into contact with them.